 - Enhances your abilities to limit potential damage to your organization’s brand, capital, functions, and revenue following an incident or disaster.

 Through a wealth of examples, diagrams, and real-world case studies, Lindstedt and Armour show you how you can execute the Adaptive BC framework in your own organization.
-You will:
+For instance, you will:

-- Recognize specific practices in traditional BC that may be problematic, outdated, or ineffective.
+- Recognize specific practices in traditional BC that may be problematic, outdated, or ineffective further down the road.

 - Identify specific activities that you may wish to eliminate from your practice.